joonarafael/visualpathfinder/documentation/progress_report_week8.md

 - Added more visual improvements for the Virtual Map layout and display.

+- Fine-tuned the application to get ready for the final release.

+- Many updates to documentation.

-Hours spent: 7 h (course total 73 h)
+Hours spent: 10 h (course total 76 h)